eedygreen/Recoverability-in-AWS/Web Resiliency/README.md

 ## Summary
-**The Web Resiliency on AWS on a static page website** https://github.com/eedygreen/Recoverability-In-AWS
+**The Web Resiliency on AWS with static page website hosted on S3.
+The background photo on the website was constantly changing and deleted, but it was recovered from these changes wihtout uploading the same file.
+The Resiliency shows how S3 handles fault tolerance to data stored as blob storage and how it can be relied upon.** https://github.com/eedygreen/Recoverability-In-AWS